jdittrich/userNeedResearchBook/text/allURBook.md

 detail page of the search application gives the address of the library building she is in already and a code: »X0-3R52«… \[scenario may continue\]

+You could as well create a scenario as a series of sketches, like a comic strip:

 <div class="gallery two">